Table of Contents

 Introduction

-GPUs aren’t just for graphics anymore, they’ve become the workhorses of modern computing whenever massive process parallelism is needed.
+GPUs aren’t just for graphics anymore; they’ve become the workhorses of modern computing whenever massive process parallelism is needed.
 Unlike CPUs, which handle a few threads really well, GPUs are built to blast through thousands of operations at once, making them perfect for training AI models, running scientific simulations, or processing huge datasets.
 The trade-off is that all this horsepower comes with higher power draw, more heat, and memory systems that can bottleneck if you’re not paying attention.
-That’s why monitoring matters because without it, you can end up wasting resources by hitting thermal throttling or even pushing your hardware into failure.

 Use MetricFire's Hosted Graphite platform to analyze your system's performance and troubleshoot errors.
-Book a demo with our team for more detailed information about MetricFire and how to integrate it with your systemsign up for a MetricFire free trial to get started with seeing your GPU’s vital signs.
+Book a demo with our team for more detailed information about MetricFire and how to integrate it with your system; sign up for a MetricFire free trial to get started with seeing your GPU’s vital signs.

-Most GPU servers ship with NVIDIA's System Management Interface (SMI), a built-in command-line tool for checking performance and health stats.
-Running the command nvidia-smi shows you real-time usage details like GPU utilization, memory consumption, temperature, and power draw and it's the quickest way to confirm your GPU is alive and working.
+Running nvidia-smi shows you real-time usage details like GPU utilization, memory consumption, temperature, and power draw—it’s the quickest way to confirm your GPU is alive and working.

-NVIDIA’s Data Center GPU Manager (DCGM) is a low-level toolkit for monitoring and managing GPUs in server environments.
-It exposes detailed telemetry (utilization, memory, temperature, power, reliability counters) that you wouldn’t get from a simple spot-check tool like nvidia-smi.
-On its own, DCGM provides the runtime and APIs to access GPU stats, and when paired with the DCGM Exporter, those metrics are made available over HTTP in Prometheus format so they can be scraped by collectors like Telegraf, OpenTelemetry, or even Prometheus itself.
+On its own, DCGM provides the runtime and APIs to access GPU stats.
+When paired with the DCGM Exporter, those metrics are made available over HTTP in Prometheus format so they can be scraped by collectors like Telegraf, OpenTelemetry, or Prometheus itself.

 Add the NVIDIA CUDA/DCGM repo which installs NVIDIA's keyring and adds their official repository, so apt can fetch packages on Ubuntu 22: